open-mmlab/mmyolo/docs/en/algorithm_descriptions/yolov5_description.md

 if\ \ r_{max} < prior\_match\_thr:   match!
 ```

-Taking the matching process of the GT Bbox and the Prior of the P3 feature map as the example:
+Taking the assignment process of the GT Bbox and the Prior of the P3 feature map as the example:

 <div align=center >
 <img alt="image" src="https://user-images.githubusercontent.com/40284075/190547195-60d6cd7a-b12a-4c6f-9cc8-13f48c8ab1e0.png"/>